modiimedia/contentful-hugo/readme.md

 # Contentful Hugo

-This is a simple Node.js CLI tool that pulls data from Contentful and turns it into Markdown or YAML files for use with a static site generator.
+This is a simple Node.js CLI tool that pulls data from Contentful CMS and turns it into Markdown or YAML files for use with a static site generator.
 It can be used with any static site generator that uses Markdown with YAML frontmatter, but it has some features that are specific to [Hugo](https://gohugo.io).

 **Table of Contents**